flowbased/fbp-protocol/spec/protocol.md

 * `payload`: (optional) payload for the packet.
 Used only with begingroup (for group names) and data packets
 * `secret`: access token to authorize user

 ### `ports`

 Message sent by the runtime to signal its available ports.
 The runtime is responsible for sending the up-to-date list of available ports back to client whenever it changes.

 * `graph`: ID of the currently configured main graph running on the runtime
 * `inPorts`: list of input ports, each containing:
-  - `addressable`: boolean telling whether the port is an ArrayPort
-  - `id`: port name
-  - `type`: port datatype, for example boolean
-  - `required`: boolean telling whether the port needs to be connected for the component to work
-  - `description`: textual description of the port

 * `outPorts`: list of output ports, each containing:
-  - `addressable`: boolean telling whether the port is an ArrayPort
-  - `id`: port name
-  - `type`: port datatype, for example boolean
-  - `required`: boolean telling whether the port needs to be connected for the component to work
-  - `description`: textual description of the port

 ### `runtime`